Hack-a-Day/hackaday_style_guide/readme.md

 * The Wikimedia copyright notice is unnecessarily verbose.
 We use <pre>"Image title" by <a href="http://mediapage.Url">Creator</a> CC-BY-SA 3.0</pre>

 * Attribution: We do it whenever possible.
-If you read about something  (more here)
+If you read about it somewhere, include: (Is this already in Quick-start Guide?)
 * Tipsters: We thank them.
 (More here)

 * References to any Web resource is included in the body text as an HTML link.
-If you're making a reference to a printed book, best is usually to cite it in text: (See "Understanding Digital Signal Processing" by Richard G. Lyons).
+If you're making a reference to a printed book, best is usually to cite it in text: (See _Understanding Digital Signal Processing_ by Richard G. Lyons).
 If you have enough non-Web citations to warrant a bibliography, you can use a [1] notation.
 Talk to an editor if you do this.

 ## Hackaday Specific Layout Trivia